The Thirty-Year Problem

 The Uncomfortable Truth

-Here's what nobody wants to say out loud: most law firms will do nothing about this problem.
+Here's what nobody wants to admit: most law firms won't do anything about this issue.

-They'll watch senior partners retire.
-They'll lose institutional memory.
-They'll wonder why client relationships weakened.
-They'll blame market conditions.
+They will observe senior partners retire.
+They will lose institutional knowledge.
+They will wonder why client relationships deteriorated.
+They will attribute it to market conditions.

-The firms that take this seriously, the ones that treat institutional knowledge as an asset worth preserving, will have an advantage that compounds over time.
+The firms that take this seriously, the ones that treat institutional knowledge as an asset worth preserving, will have an advantage that grows over time.

 This isn't about technology.
-It's about whether your firm will still know what it knows in ten years.
+It's about whether your firm will still remember what it knows in ten years.

-We've written a detailed guide on this challenge: "The Partner Succession Problem: Preserving Institutional Knowledge Before It Walks Out the Door."
-It covers the specific approaches mid-sized firms are using to capture and preserve partner expertise.
+We've created a comprehensive guide on this challenge: "The Partner Succession Problem: Preserving Institutional Knowledge Before It Walks Out the Door."
+It details the specific methods mid-sized firms are using to capture and retain partner expertise.
 Available here if you want to dig deeper.

-Databender Consulting helps mid-sized law firms build what we call a Firm Intelligence Platform, turning scattered documents and departing expertise into searchable institutional memory.
+Databender Consulting helps mid-sized law firms develop what we call a Firm Intelligence Platform, converting scattered documents and departing expertise into searchable institutional memory.
 No magic.
-Just technology that finally makes knowledge management work.
+Just technology that finally makes knowledge management effective.